Symmons Plains Raceway

-Symmons Plains Raceway is a 2.411 km motor racing circuit in Australia, located about 30 km south of Launceston, Tasmania.
+Symmons Plains Raceway is a 2.411 km motor racing circuit in Australia, located about 30 km south of Launceston, Tasmania (via the Midland Highway).
 Since the closure of the Longford Circuit in the 1960s it has been Tasmania's premier motor racing facility.
 The circuit is one of the longest serving circuits of the combined history of the Australian Touring Car Championship and the Supercars Championship.
 Since 2004 it has hosted the Tasmania Super 440 for Supercars Championship.

 In 2004, the facility received a A$3 million upgrade which included some modifications to the layout of the track, including moving the start/finish line back to a more conventional location opposite the pits.
 It had previously been on a curve (which is now located just after the first corner), unusual for a road course.
 Symmons Plains is also known for its extremely tight hairpin bend, known as Brambles Hairpin, at the end of the old front straight.